kbroman/miner/README.md

 ### Extending

 The [craft](https://github.com/ropenscilabs/craft) package includes additional functions that illustrate and extend the use of [miner](https://github.com/ropenscilabs/miner).
-Contributors who want to extend the functionality of [miner](https://github.com/ropenscilabs/miner) should submit their pull requests to the [craft](https://github.com/ropenscilabs/craft) package.
+Contributors who want to extend the functionality of [miner](https://github.com/ropenscilabs/miner) should submit a pull request to the [craft](https://github.com/ropenscilabs/craft) package.

 ### Documentation

 [R Programming with Minecraft](https://ROpenSciLabs.github.io/miner_book/) is a bookdown book about R and Minecraft, and particularly about using Minecraft with the [miner](https://github.com/ropenscilabs/miner) package.
-Contributors who want to add documentation should submit ther pull request the [miner_book](https://github.com/ropenscilabs/miner_book) package.
+Contributors who want to add documentation should submit a pull request to the [miner_book](https://github.com/ropenscilabs/miner_book) repository on Github.

 ### About this package